 Who Can Wear Citrine?

-Citrine is not just a beautiful yellow stone with gorgeous warm, earthy undertones that pairs well with almost any jewellery design.
+Citrine is not just a beautiful stone with gorgeous warm, earthy undertones that pairs well with almost any jewellery design.
 It also serves as an excellent fix to help unblock chakras, boost one’s immune system and help them get in touch with their creative sides.

 Discover more powerful yellow gems in the List of Yellow Gemstones.